 While brand identity and advertising campaigns are important, they are only effective to the extent that they reinforce an underlying promise that is compelling to the brand’s target customers.
 Enough said.

-Sponsored by: The Blake Project, Strategic Brand Consulting
+The Blake Project Can Help: Strategic Brand Consulting

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education